 - You can become a referrer if you have placed at least one order with Cerveza Siempre.

-The ZX Ventures team has also launched targeted coupon campaigns focused on customer retention, with the goal to retain the customer until she or he places at least six orders (after which the chances for churn drastically decrease in the subscription-based business models, that includes food & beverages subscription businesses).
+The ZX Ventures team has also launched targeted coupon campaigns focused on customer retention, with the goal to retain the customer until she or he places at least six orders (after which the chances for churn drastically decrease in the subscription-based business models).

 They have been testing various types of discounts and marketing ideas to see what works best, including: